pdelboca/django-dcat/README.rst

 Controlled vocabularies for standardise metadata
 ************************************************

-Commands to import controlled vocabularies used in the EU Open Data Portal in order to standardise the metadata.
+There are two commands to import controlled vocabularies used in the EU Open Data Portal in order to standardise the metadata.

 .. code:: bash